ClaireLevy/PrEP_Study_Analysis/PrEP_Study_Microarray_Analysis.md

 Number of DE probes for each contrast
 -------------------------------------

-The Duodenal samples were the only ones with any differentially expressed probes.
-There were 70 downregulated probes and 11 upregulated probes.
+The duodenal samples were the only ones with any differentially expressed probes.
+For Visit2 relative to enrollment, there were 70 down-regulated probes and 11 up-regulated probes.

 Changes in the Duodenum pre vs post-PreP: logFC cutoff = 0.5, p-value cut-off = 0.05
 ------------------------------------------------------------------------------------